Rohitnith/Data-Science-Projects/README.md

 # Data-Science-Projects
-This Repository contains few of the interesting Data Science Projects that i have done in the past.
+This Repository contains few of Data Science Projects that i have done in the past.